alextang809/RhyCare/README.md

    5. Login/Register frontend

-      - Design note: The app uses the “fluttertoast” package to show toast messages during many situations to provide feedbacks to users’ actions, such as successful registration, invalid email address/password, and successful upload of record.
+      * Design note: The app uses the “fluttertoast” package to show toast messages during many situations to provide feedbacks to users’ actions, such as successful registration, wrong email address/password, and successful upload of record.

    6. Login/Register backend